jd316/auto-tech-blog-sdk/README.md

     style Q fill:#f9f,stroke:#333,stroke-width:2px
 ```

-### Core Modules:
+### Core Modules

 - `cli.js`: The main command-line interface entry point, responsible for parsing arguments and orchestrating the blog generation workflow.
 - `index.js`: The primary SDK entry point, exposing the `runOnce` and `generateBlogPost` functions for programmatic use.
 - `src/gemini.js`: Encapsulates all interactions with the Google Gemini API, including topic generation, post drafting, hero image creation, and fact-checking.
 - `src/postGenerator.js`: Manages the end-to-end process of generating a single blog post, coordinating calls to Gemini and other utilities.
 - `src/topicSources.js`: Handles fetching and curating tech topic ideas from various external APIs (Guardian, Hacker News) and RSS feeds.
 - `src/rssGenerator.js`: Responsible for generating the RSS feed XML from all published blog posts.
 - `src/sitemapGenerator.js`: Creates the SEO-optimized XML sitemap for the blog.
 - `src/utils.js`: Contains various utility functions, including date handling, slug generation, reading time calculation, and image processing.
 - `src/compressionLog.js`: Manages the logging of image compression statistics.

 This modular design allows for clear separation of concerns, making it easier to maintain, debug, and extend the project with new features or integrations.